Are you a busy mom in need of Elf on the Shelf ideas? You and every other mom on the planet, right?

 It can be sad for a kid.

-Leaving your child with a letter from your elf that they can actually hold will help them feel a little less let down.
+Leaving your child with an Elf on the Shelf Goodbye Letter that they can actually hold will help them feel a little less let down.

 Get your Elf on the Shelf Goodbye letter <——–HERE.

-There are so many awesome accessories out there for your elf.
+There are so many awesome Elf on the Shelf accessories.
 Did you know that you can buy outfits for your elf?
 Even pets!

 Most importantly, have fun and remember, you’re the mom, you are the one in control.
 Don’t let the Elf on the Shelf steal your Christmas spirit!